 Tape Resist Mug and Bowl: This tape resist process is a fun way to create a custom design for Dad.
 This was one of the Father’s Day gifts we made last year.
 It’s a matching mug and bowl set, personalized just for Dad.

-Pour Painted Paper Weights: Paper weights are always popular for Father’s Day.
+We also have some cool paper mache bowls here that are great for holding pocket change, paper clips etc. Pour Painted Paper Weights: Paper weights are always popular for Father’s Day.
 Check out how we made these funky beach rock paper weights with a simple but fascinating pour-painting process!